 Through funding from the Environmental Enhancement Grant Program and National Fish and Wildlife Foundation the federation is working to protect and restore the shoreline at White Point in Atlantic, N.C, which is adjacent to Atlantic Harbor.
 This property is located in Down East, Carteret County and will provide community resilience benefits as well as conservation and ecological benefits.

-The project will include a 1,720 ft. living shoreline made of granite rock in addition to marsh grass plantings shoreward of the rock structure.
-This living shoreline will be constructed in conjunction with the dredging of the Harbor entrance channel by Carteret County.
-In addition to the shoreline stabilization, fisheries habitat and water quality benefits, the living shoreline will also prevent the dredge spoil material on White Point from entering the entrance channel to Atlantic Harbor, which has been a significant navigation issue for the past 20 years.
-Fishing boats will be able to enter and exit the Harbor without any water depth issues, allowing this small fishing community to thrive economically.
+The project includes a 1,720 ft. living shoreline made of granite rock in addition to marsh grass plantings shoreward of the rock structure.
+This living shoreline is constructed in conjunction with the dredging of the Harbor entrance channel by Carteret County.
+In addition to the shoreline stabilization, fisheries habitat and water quality benefits, the living shoreline also prevents the dredge spoil material on White Point from entering the entrance channel to Atlantic Harbor, which has been a significant navigation issue for the past 20 years.
+Fishing boats are now able to enter and exit the Harbor without as many water depth issues, allowing this small fishing community to thrive economically.

 Learn more about this project in this Coastal Review Online article.